 Shaping the next generation of pathologists, we offer a highly competitive Pathology Residency Program sponsored by NorthShore’s academic partner, the University of Chicago Pritzker School of Medicine.
 NorthShore's Evanston Hospital offers fully accredited, well-rounded training in anatomic and clinical pathology for 12 residents.
 All residents rotate at the Ann & Robert H. Lurie Children's Hospital of Chicago and the Medical Examiner's Office in Chicago.
 We also provide opportunities for supervised research work within and outside the department.

-Additionally, we offer a well-regarded Surgical Pathology Fellowship and joint clinical fellowships in collaboration with the University of Chicago in Medical Microbiology and Molecular Genetic Pathology, an emerging specialty area complementing new advances in personalized medicine.
+Additionally, we offer a well-regarded Surgical Pathology Fellowship, a new Perinatal and Gynecologic Pathology Fellowship, and joint clinical fellowships in collaboration with the University of Chicago in Medical Microbiology and Molecular Genetic Pathology, an emerging specialty area complementing new advances in personalized medicine.

 The department also provides educational opportunities for medical students.

-For more information about NorthShore’s pathology residency/fellowships or rotations, contact Cori Freking at email@example.com.
+For more information about NorthShore’s pathology residency/fellowships or rotations, contact the program at PathologyResidency@northshore.org.

 Medical Laboratory Scientist Program